4undRaiser/NFT-Marketplace-tutorial/README.md

 };
 ```

-Configure your hardhat.config file to look like this to enable hardhat to deploy the smart contracts to the celo blockchain.
+Configure your hardhat.config file to look like the above.
+This enable hardhat to deploy the smart contracts to the celo blockchain.

-Next let's create a script to deploy the smart contracts.
+Next, let's create a script to deploy the smart contracts.

 ```javascript
 const hre = require("hardhat");